Meet our team of experienced policy analysts.

 Ms. Obayanju currently serves as President of the GW Law Association of Black Law Alumni, member of the Alfred Street Baptist Church Governance & Legal Committee, and sits on the Board of Directors for the Educate ME Foundation.
 She is a current member of the Maryland State Bar.

-Desirée Pearl Orr is the Research Program Coordinator at the Congressional Black Caucus Foundation, Inc. (CBCF).
+Desirée Pearl Orr is the Research and Program Analyst at the Congressional Black Caucus Foundation, Inc. (CBCF).
 She will be primarily responsible for assisting with managing CPAR programming and conducting general research and writing that will play a key role in advancing CPAR research agenda and initiatives.

 Ms. Orr joins CBCF with an interdisciplinary background in human security and the legal field.
 Most recently, Desiree managed various projects for clients in the technology and healthcare sectors as an immigration paralegal.
 In that role, she analyzed legislative and regulatory changes to U.S. labor and immigration policy and liaised with companies and beneficiaries to relay complex policy changes while maintaining positive working relationships.

 Before working in immigration, Ms. Orr studied Global Affairs at George Mason University with a focus on human security and the Arabic language.
 In addition to her studies, she facilitated campus and community policy change in her involvement in student organizations.
 Ms. Orr honed her policy research skills at Roosevelt at Mason, the University’s largest and most active non-partisan student policy organization.
 Her chapter hosted a regional conference that welcomed six other chapters to strategize on policy goals, plan lobbying events in Richmond, Virginia and engage with local, state and federal elected officials.